ebx-bundler/ebx/README.md

 Offloads type checking to a child process, enabling asynchronous type checking.
 This means you can continue working on your code without interruptions while EBX takes care of type checking in the background.

-### Watch Mode
+### Watch and Run

-EBX offers a watch mode that monitors changes in your TypeScript files.
-When it detects file modifications, it automatically rebuilds and runs the program, making development more efficient.
+No need for **nodemon** or **ts-node**; EBX offers a watch mode that keeps an eye on changes in your source files.
+Whenever it detects file modifications, it automatically rebuilds and runs the program.

-### Bundling TypeScript and JavaScript

-EBX is not limited to TypeScript; it can also bundle JavaScript code.
-This flexibility allows you to manage both TypeScript and JavaScript projects with a single tool.

 ## Installation